kn8-codes/se_project_aroundtheus/README.md

 * Responsive Design
 * Media Queries
 * BEM
+* Javascript
+** Functions
+** Fariables
+** Loops
+** Dom Manipulation

 **Intro**

-This project was a perfect excercise in creating a usable interface that is usable and beautiful on all display sizes.
+This project was an excercise in creating a usable interface that is functional and beautiful on all display sizes.

 **Figma**

 * [Link to the project on Figma](https://www.figma.com/file/ii4xxsJ0ghevUOcssTlHZv/Sprint-3%3A-Around-the-US?node-id=0%3A1)

 * [Link to the project on Github Pages](https://kn8-codes.github.io/se_project_aroundtheus/)